edespino/cloudberry-site/docs/security/client-auth.md

 Setting the parameter requires a server restart.
 This command restarts the system: `gpstop -ra`.

-### Creating a Self-signed Certificate without a Passphrase for Testing Only
+### Create a self-signed certificate without a passphrase for testing only

 To create a quick self-signed certificate for the server for testing, use the following OpenSSL command: